Weed Legal States in 2023

 Legalizing Medical or Recreational Marijuana – What’s the Difference?

 Marijuana use generally falls within one of two distinct categories: medical or recreational.
 There are significant differences between medical and recreational marijuana.
-Medical marijuana has been legalized in many more states than recreational marijuana, and it is highly likely that it will ultimately see complete legalization across all U.S. states and territories.
+Medical marijuana has been legalized in many more states than recreational marijuana, and, likely, it will ultimately see complete legalization across all U.S. states and territories.

 Understandably, politicians and civilians will agree to the necessity and benefit of legalizing medical marijuana far sooner than they will accept recreational marijuana, which is used purely for motives of personal pleasure and has no real constructive purpose.
 The statistics (of states where medical marijuana vs. recreational marijuana is legal) reflect this reality.